-Here’s what’s happening in the world of autonomous vehicle (AV) technology this week:
+Here’s what’s happening in AV news (Autonomous Vehicle) this week:

 Are we becoming so reliant on technology that we’re no longer paying attention?
-A report from the National Traffic Safety Administration finds that one in five drivers have become so reliant on backup aids (audible proximity alerts that emit high-pitched beeps when approaching an object while in reverse) that they’ve experienced a collision or near miss while driving unequipped vehicles.
-So when fully autonomous vehicles become ubiquitous, will we become even less attentive?
+A report from the National Traffic Safety Administration finds that one in five drivers are so reliant on backup aids (audible proximity alerts that emit high-pitched beeps when approaching an object while in reverse) that they have caused or nearly caused accidents while driving vehicles without the technology.
+So when fully autonomous vehicles become ubiquitous, will we be even less attentive?

 Conventional colleges aren’t equipped to educate students on the technologies of the future.
 Short online courses — nanodegrees — from Udacity are designed to bridge the gap between the demand for engineers and the lack of training available.